-The Council is developing this amendment primarily to reduce the capacities of the longfin squid and Illex squid fleets.
-The Council is considering this action because there is considerable latent capacity in both fisheries - a small portion of vessels with limited access squid permits account for the majority of landings in most years, and the Council is concerned that activation of latent capacity in the squid fisheries could lead to excessive fishing effort and increased catch of non-target species.
-As part of the Amendment, the Council is also reevaluating the Trimester rollover and closure provisions.
-The Council has identified buffer areas around Nantucket/Martha's Vineyard as a possible separate action for 2017.
+- Consider the appropriate number of vessels in the directed longfin squid / Illex fisheries and design appropriate management measures for permitted vessels.
+The Council is considering this action because there is considerable latent effort in both fisheries - a relatively small portion of vessels with limited access (“moratorium”) squid permits account for the majority of landings in most years, and the Council is concerned that activation of latent permits in the squid fisheries could lead to excessive fishing effort (shortening seasons), and increased catch of non-target species.

 Jason Didden - (302) 526-5254, firstname.lastname@example.org